avrilcoghlan/vibriowatch/docs/source/haiti.rst

 An important epidemiological question was: where did the *V. cholerae* causing the Haiti 2022 outbreak come from?
 Had it persisted in Haiti since the previous 2010-2019 epidemic, persisting either in humans (e.g. asymptomatic or unreported cases) or in the environment (e.g. in rivers or lakes)?
+Or was the Haiti 2022 outbreak due to a completely new introduction into Haiti from another part of the world, such as Africa or Asia?

 The H22 genome
 --------------